- When should I apply for admission?

 Admission to RIT is competitive, but our admissions process is a personal one.
 International applications are considered on a rolling basis.
 However, it is best to apply well in advance of the semester you are interested in beginning your studies.
 It is recommended you apply:

-- by February 1 for fall semester (late August)
+- by February 1 for fall semester (begins in mid-August)

-- by November 1 for spring semester (late January)
+- by November 1 for spring semester (begins in late January)

-- by January 15 for summer term (early June)
+- by January 15 for summer term (begins in early June)